 Hidalgo County reports 7 more coronavirus-related deaths, 172 new cases

-Hidalgo County reported on Wednesday seven more residents died due to coronavirus complications, as well as 172 more tested positive for the virus — bringing the total number of fatalities in the county to 1,906 and the total of confirmed coronavirus cases to 34,515.
+Hidalgo County reported on Friday five more residents died due to coronavirus complications, as well as 171 more tested positive for the virus — bringing the total number of fatalities in the county to 1,919 and the total of confirmed coronavirus cases to 34,970.